Many of us are familiar with the term sustainability. It’s a term we use all the time, but what if I told you there’s an option that’s even better?

 While comprehensive statistics are hard to come by, yields from regenerative methods often exceed conventional yields (see here and here for scientific research, and here and here for anecdotal examples).
 Likewise, since these methods build soil, crowd out weeds and retain moisture, fertiliser and herbicide inputs can be reduced or eliminated entirely, resulting in higher profits for farmers.
 No-till methods can sequester as much as a ton of carbon per acre annually (2.5 tons/hectare).
 In the US alone, that could amount to nearly a quarter of current emissions.

-There are varying regenerative approaches, each tailored to the conditions of the specific land being restored.
+There are varying regenerative approaches, (most of which are rooted in Indigenous knowledge) each tailored to the conditions of the specific land being restored.
 The overarching theme, however, is taking a holistic approach and focusing on building soil.

 Here are some of the main techniques regenerative farmers use.

 Regenerative farming dramatically reduces the use of pesticides, herbicides and fertilisers.
 In this way it’s similar to organic farming; protecting landworkers as well as people in surrounding areas by reducing exposure to a variety of harmful chemicals.

 Instead, regenerative farming focuses on growing varieties of crops close together to reduce pesticide reliance, as certain plants that repel pests can be included alongside those that entice pollinators.
 Additionally, planting breeds such as white clover that naturally release nitrogen, reducing the need for synthetic nitrogen fertilisers.

 While these bring multiple health benefits for biodiversity, ecosystems and humans in the area, this also massively reduces costs on a farm, as purchasing these chemicals becomes redundant.
 It’s a win win.